joantolos/blog/content/blog/javascriptTrifecta.md

 ## Take Out

-It looks like a lot, and it probably is if you are new.
+It looks like a lot, and it probably is.
 That is why I have created a seed project that includes Gradle as a building tool: {{< url-link "Javascript TDD Seed" "https://github.com/joantolos/javascript-tdd-seed" >}}

+This seed contains the combination of the six tools already prepared with some explanatory tests.
 Clone the repo and play with it.
 It's easier than it looks.

 ### References: